 The relevant developmental milestones and factors that promote sound physical, social, emotional and cognitive development in children and young people.
 LO 1,2,3

 The significance of relationships for human development including between children and their families, carers and peers LO 1,3,4,5

 The impact on development of contexts including social, family and community structures Understanding the role of and developing skill in child observation in order to apply and critically evaluate theory and research.
 LO 1,2,3

 The significance of anti-discriminatory and anti-oppressive practice and service user perspectives LO 4,5

 Theory, research and models of understanding disability, impairment, loss and bereavement LO 1,3,4,5

 Understanding key features associated with mental health diagnoses (e.g. depression and schizophrenia); learning disability, physical impairment including: treatment and support, disabling contexts and effects on lifestyle and opportunities;

 Myths and realities of ageing including types of ill health associated with older age; caring roles and experiences.

-A range of learning and teaching strategies and skills development are employed in this module: These include lectures and smaller group seminar activities, role play, reading discussion groups, case-study analysis, child observation in the community and critical reflection, service user led seminars and workshops, Weblearn, video materials and online educational content
+A range of learning and teaching strategies are employed in this module: These include lectures and smaller group seminar activities, reading discussion groups, case-study analysis, child observation in the community and critical reflection, service user led seminars and workshops, Weblearn, video materials and online educational content.

 Adams, R., Dominelli, P. and Payne, M. (2009) Critical Practice in Social Work.
 (2nd edn) Hampshire: Palgrave.